 “THE KNIFE,” said Lacy.
 “I want you to have this.”

-But Lacy had no gifts, only pointed at her heart.
+But Lacy, who held no gifts before her, pointed only at her heart.

-The true expert of vivisection knows his masterpiece not when he sees that he has made the pig that can fly, nor when he sees that he has made the mouse that can speak.
+The true expert of vivisection knows his masterpiece not when he sees that he has made the pig which can fly, nor when he sees that he has made the mouse which can speak.
 The true expert of vivisection knows his masterpiece only when he sees that he has made the pig see it must fly and the mouse that it must speak.
-Only by experiencing its own necessity, its own inseparability from wings or from voice, may the masterpiece reveal its true being and so reveal to the vivisectionist that the life he has created was essential all along.
+Only by experiencing its own necessity, its own inseparability from wings or from voice, may the masterpiece reveal its true being and so reveal to the vivisectionist that this life which he has created was essential all along.

 THE KNIFE reached into her pocket.